 Soaring 3.5 metre high ceilings, full height glazing and open landscaped terrace allows an abundance of natural light and ventilation to filter the space.

 A coloured green band encompasses the entry threshold where each material was carefully and harmoniously selected to reflect the adjacent green landscape, complemented by a neutral and light palette beyond.

 The connective corridor to Building H houses compact screened two-person pods, perfect for a private coffee or place to study.

-Flexibility was another driving factor to the design brief; the university envisaged the space operating as a traditional café during student hours with the ability to host faculty functions after hours.
-Furniture is fixed around the perimeter of the space and in the centre custom banquettes can be wheeled away and tables and chairs stacked to allow for a cocktail function.
+Flexibility was another driving factor to the design brief.
+The University envisaged the space operating as a traditional cafe during student hours with the ability to host faculty functions after hours.
+Furniture is fixed around the perimeter of the space and in the centre, custom banquettes can be wheeled away and tables and chairs stacked to allow for a cocktail function.

 Gross Floor Area:

-Irwin Consult (Building Services/ Structural Engineering
+Irwin Consult (Building Services/ Structural)